ANJANADEVI-S/opencv-image-processing/README.md

 This repository contains a Python project that applies a pattern image onto a plain flag and generates realistic, smooth cloth folds using OpenCV and NumPy.
 A Streamlit app is also included for an interactive demo.

+Minimal OpenCV assignment with script, output, and explanation.

+The script detects the cloth region of the flag, removes the pole, and extracts its four corners.
+The pattern image is perspective-warped to match the cloth geometry.
+Realistic folds are generated directly from the original flag using heavily smoothed gradient normals, producing natural displacement without noise.
+The warped pattern is remapped using this displacement field, feathered with distance-based alpha blending, and composited back onto the flag while preserving the pole.
+The result is a clean, realistic, gently waving flag.
 ---
 ## 🌐 Live Demo
 Click below to try the interactive waving-flag generator: